UK weather: London hit by flash flooding amid torrential downpours

 Weather warning for rain is in place until 3pm on Thursday

-A weather warning for rain is in force across parts of southern England after heavy downpours sparked flash floods and travel disruption in the region last night.
+A weather warning for rain is in force across parts of southern England as heavy downpours sparked flash floods and travel disruption in London last night.

-The Met Office has issued a yellow alert, which is in place until 3pm, covering parts of London, Portsmouth, Brighton and Canterbury.
+The Met Office has issued a yellow alert, which is in place until 3pm, covering parts of the capital, Portsmouth, Brighton and Canterbury.

 Forecasters said between 20-30mm of rain is expected “fairly widely” across the region, with up to 40mm in the worst affected areas.

-The Met Office said persistent, sometimes heavy rain could impact roads on Thursday.
+The Met Office said persistent, sometimes heavy rain could impact roads again on Thursday.

 Spray and flooding on roads could lengthen journey times and cause disruption to train and bus services.
 “Flooding of a few homes and businesses is possible,” the Met added.